Chapter 1 - The Last Sun Day

 Xander Oakes opened his eyes.
 A vibration from the smooth metal armband on his wrist indicated that his attention was required.

 He peered through a pair of aug-glasses resting on the bridge of his nose.
-In the top left corner, a tiny cluster of infographics displayed atmospheric measurements from the environment around him.
-A thin meter at the center reported the current Air Quality Index value—278 AQI.
+In the top-left corner, a tiny cluster of infographics displayed atmospheric measurements from the surrounding environment.
+In the center, a thin meter reported the current Air Quality Index—278 AQI.

 A smile stretched across his face.

-The total pollutant level was lower than it had been in weeks, and much lower than it would be in the coming storm season.
-And since no aug-environment or virtual substitute could replicate the real sensations on the coast of the Pacific Northwest, he had to make the most of it.
+The total pollutant levels were lower than they had been in weeks, and much lower than they would be in the coming storm season.
+He had to make the most of it, since no aug-environment or virtual substitute could truly replicate the real sensations on the coast of the Pacific Northwest.

 He shifted his focus to the immediate surroundings.
-A pair of bushes rustled with the movement of unseen forest animals, and overhead, little birds danced along an endless sea of tree branches.
+A pair of bushes with brittle leaves rustled in the wind, and overhead, an endless sea of decaying tree branches swayed back and forth.
 Rays of sunlight shone through cracks in the canopy, projecting hypnotic patterns of light and shadow on the dirt path ahead.
-He took another breath of the air.
+He took another breath of air, ignoring the faint irritation it left behind.

 “Warning.”
 The armband on his wrist vibrated with urgency.
 “Prolonged exposure to harmful air pollutants.
 Respirator advised—”

-“Thanks, Orsa,” he said, then shook the armband with his wrist, a gesture that silenced the alert.
+“Thanks, Orsa,” he said, flicking the armband with his wrist, a gesture that silenced the alert.
 “But I’m okay for now.”

 The air was indeed hazardous, but at twenty-eight years old, a few breaths wouldn’t hurt him.
-And besides, by the end of the month, he would be unable to return to the forest, and he would lose the freedom to breathe like this.
+And besides, by the end of the month, the pollutant levels would be higher, and he would be unable to return to the forest.
+He would lose the freedom to breathe like this.

-With the alert silenced, he followed the trail as it snaked around pockets of pine trees.
+With the alert silenced, he continued to follow the trail as it snaked around pockets of dead trees.
 A half-buried rock caught his attention.
 “There’s one.”

 He retrieved a small brush from his backpack and leaned over the rock, making quick brushstrokes from left to right until he unearthed it.
 When it came into view, the excitement left his face.